Laiacs/CV/README.md

 ## Projects

 **Apartment Price Optimization in Madrid:** Spatial data analysis and zone categorization based on price density and variability.
-**Life Expectancy Comparison Across Countries:** Exploratory visualization project using World Happiness Report data.
+**Life Expectancy Comparison Across Countries:** Exploratory visualization project using World's Life Expectancy Report data.
 **Impact of the Educational System on Skill Development:** Longitudinal analysis of educational and labor datasets.